© 2025 St. Louis Public Radio

 “We’re in the practice of having items here for our families,” Thomas-Murray said.

-She said it’s easier for SLPS to quickly beef up their supplies for families because of the preexisting programs to support the nearly 4,800 homeless students in the district.
+She said it’s easier for the district to quickly beef up supplies for families because of the preexisting programs to support its 4,800 homeless students.

 Director of Student Support Services LaTisha Smith emphasized that families in need should contact their student’s school so they can be connected with a social worker or school counselor.
-Families can also stop by the Central Office at 801 North 11 St. in Downtown to get immediate assistance.
+Families can also stop by the Central Office at 801 N. 11 St. in Downtown for immediate assistance.

 “Our department stands ready.
 This is the work we do.
 This is our why,” Smith said.
 “So we're just always ready and prepared to execute services on behalf of our students and families at any given moment.”

-“We offer breakfast, lunch, and if they're participating in the before (and) after school program, they're snacks and evening meals,” Thomas-Murray said.
+“We offer breakfast, lunch, and if they're participating in the before (and) after school program, their snacks and evening meals,” Thomas-Murray said.
 “So attendance is key.”

 Hiba Ahmad is the education reporter for St. Louis Public Radio.